dachcom-digital/pimcore-formbuilder/docs/Deprecated/SuccessMessage.md

 "Thank you for your message" for example.

 *Snippet*
 A Snippet could be useful if you need more output structure.
-FormBuild will render the snippet and return its html data.
+FormBuilder will render the snippet and return its html data.

 *Document*
 Use a document to get its path to perform a redirect for example.